praton1729/praton_maze_blog/_posts/2020-10-31-Basic_kernel_debugging.md

 ---

 Gist of an introductory session that I took on how to analyze different kinds of kernel issues.
-I have tried to keep it generic buyt somethings are none the less Qualcomm chipset specific.
+I have tried to keep it generic but somethings might be none the less arch specific.

 # Scope of talk
 - dmesg analysis, dump analysis, tools